mui/mui-x/docs/src/pages/components/data-grid/filtering/filtering.md

 <p class="description">Filtering helps view particular or related records in the Data Grid.</p>

-## Column filter
+## 🚧 Column filter

-> ⚠️ This feature isn't yet implemented.
+> ⚠️ This feature isn't implemented yet.
 It's coming.
 >
 > 👍 Upvote [issue #201](https://github.com/mui-org/material-ui-x/issues/201) if you want to see it land faster.

 Column filters are filters that are applied to the data at the column level.

-## Quick filter
+## 🚧 Quick filter

-> ⚠️ This feature isn't yet implemented.
+> ⚠️ This feature isn't implemented yet.
 It's coming.
 >
 > 👍 Upvote [issue #202](https://github.com/mui-org/material-ui-x/issues/202) if you want to see it land faster.